p-m-p/slider/README.md

 ### `transition(Object settings)`

-This method completes the transition from the current slide to the next slide.
+This method is required and completes the transition from the current slide to the next slide.
 The `settings` parameter is the plugin settings for the content slider extended with the following.

 ```javascript
 {